Andbli/Hovedprosjekt-V1/README.md

 ## Module 4
 Module 4 is an external extra module that can work standalone aswell as connected.
+Use with Home Assistant
 - 5 buttons
 - Wemos D1 Mini
 - USB C Connector